 Research partnerships to copy the model in France and Europe.

-Gecco is a solidarity-based company that implements concrete solutions to tackle the energetic transition issues.
+Gecco is a solidarity-based company.
+It implements concrete solutions to tackle energetic transition issues.

-Gecco, which has specialized in the recovery of food-service waste, develops insudtries of local circular economy in favor of the energetic autonomy of territories.
+Gecco has specialized in the recovery of food-service waste.
+It develops industries of local circular economy in favor of the energetic autonomy of territories.

-Its expertise relies on field knowledge, research and development, its vision of the life cycle of a product and the entrepreneurial approach.
+Its expertise relies on field knowledge, research and development, its vision of the life cycle of a product and its entrepreneurial approach.

-Pour La Solidarité (PLS) is an independent idea-and-action-laboratory which works in favor of a solidarity-based and sustainable Europe.
+Pour La Solidarité (PLS) is an independent idea-and-action-laboratory.
+It works in favor of a solidarity-based and sustainable Europe.

-PLS, which is involved is the thinking of social progress, advised key actors (public powers, firms and the civil society) in the field of social and solidarity-based economy and sustainable development and diversity, with a particular attention to the sharing of those thoughts.
+PLS is involved is the thinking of social progress.
+It advises key actors (public powers, firms and the civil society) in the field of social and solidarity-based economy and sustainable development and diversity.
+Moreover, it pays a particular attention to the sharing of those thoughts.

-RREUSE (Reuse and Recycling Social Enterprises in the European Union) is the first European network that gathers social companies which work in the field of reuse, reparation and recycling.
+RREUSE (Reuse and Recycling Social Enterprises in the European Union) is the first European network that gathers social companies working in the field of reuse, reparation and recycling.

-RREUSE’s mission is to promote more committed policies in favor of the reparation and the reuse of dying products at the European level, in order to delay the moment when they will be considered as waste.
+RREUSE’s mission is to promote more committed policies in favor of the reparation and the reuse of dying products at the European level.
+Thus, its goal is to delay the moment when these products will be considered as waste.

-Furthermore, RREUSE works on a legislation dealing with social economy with a specific interest for green jobs linked with social inclusion and the training of people who are the most away from the labor market.
+Furthermore, RREUSE works on a legislation dealing with social economy.
+It has a specific interest in green jobs linked with social inclusion and the training of people who are the most away from the labor market.

-L’Institut Charles Viollette (ICV) is a Lille University lab which is involved in the field of bio-technology and in the development of eco-conceived methods for a sustainable transformation of agricultural resources.
+L’Institut Charles Viollette (ICV) is a Lille University lab which is involved in the field of bio-technology.
+It develops eco-conceived methods for a sustainable transformation of agricultural resources.

 The CVI is composed by 81 permanent members and about fifty temporal members (PhD, Post-doc, engineers…).